OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/04-run-local-full-chain-simulation.md

 ## Overview

-A local full node simulation allows you to deploy and test smart contracts in a fully controlled environment.
+A local full chain simulation allows you to deploy and test smart contracts in a fully controlled environment.
 This how-to walks you through the process of setting up and running a complete development environment on your local machine, including a Nitro node, a dev-mode Geth L1, and multiple instances with different roles

 Note that the node is now Stylus-enabled by default, and the setup instructions remain the same as for running a Stylus dev node.